Michael Chow – Senior Data Analyst

 Jonathan A. Scott – Adjunct Fellow

 Dr. Jonathan Scott is an Associate Professor of Finance and has been at Temple University since 1991, serving in the Dean’s office before returning to the faculty in 1996.
 Prior to joining Temple, he was a senior financial executive at the Federal Home Loan Bank of Dallas.
 He has taught courses at the undergraduate, MBA, and executive MBA (Philadelphia and Tokyo).
 Dr. Scott was awarded the 1998 SBM Honors Teacher of the year, 1999 Andrisani-Frank Award for Excellence in Teaching and the 2000 Musser Award for Leadership in Teaching.
 Dr. Scott’s research activities focus on small business access to credit markets and he is an adjunct scholar with the National Federation of Independent Business Research Foundation.
 His publications have appeared in Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Money Credit and Banking, Journal of Banking and Finance, Journal of Economics and Business, Financial Analysts Journal, and Financial Review.

 Holly S. Wade – Director, Research and Policy Analysis

-Holly Wade serves as a policy providing in-depth research and analysis on small business policy issues including health insurance and international trade.
-In addition, she produces the monthly Small Business Economic Trends survey with NFIB’s chief economist and other policy related surveys of small business owners.
-Ms. Wade also serves as a member of the National Association of Business Economics, National Economists Club, and the Department of Commerce’s Industry Trade Advisory Committee on Small and Minority Business.
-Previously, Ms. Wade worked for the National Conference of State Legislatures and on a number of political campaigns in Colorado.
-Ms. Wade has undergraduate degrees in Political Science and Sociology from the University of Washington and a Masters of Public Policy from the University of Denver.
+Holly Wade is the director of research and policy analysis for NFIB, where she provides analysis on public policy issues and economic trends affecting small business.
+She also produces the monthly Small Business Economic Trends survey with NFIB’s chief economist.
+She is a member of the National Association of Business Economics, National Economists Club, and the Department of Commerce’s Industry Trade Advisory Committee on Small and Minority Business.
+She has undergraduate degrees in Political Science and Sociology from the University of Washington and a Masters of Public Policy from the University of Denver.